 L’éloge de l’ombre (2011)

-I mentor aspiring writers and have led six-week creative writing courses, as well as workshops, with Cambridge Community Arts (CCA) and the Workers’ Educational Association (WEA).
-I've also designed an online writing course (to be relaunched in 2022).
+I've mentored aspiring writers and led six-week creative writing courses, as well as workshops, with Cambridge Community Arts (CCA) and the Workers’ Educational Association (WEA).